tahsina-azam/hiublue-frontend-recruitment-starter/README.md

 ### **5. Responsive design**

-- The application is responsive, adapting seamlessly to different screen sizes including mobile.
+- The application is responsive, adapting seamlessly to different screen sizes.